License Plate FAQs

 Typically, the process for obtaining a personalized license plate or special interest plate is the same as applying for a regular plate, with the exception of checking a different box on your application and paying a higher fee.

 You would be surprised how many options there are for license plates in your state.
 If you're interested in finding out the types of plates offered and the cost of license plates, check out our License Plates and Placards page.
 If you choose personalized license plate numbers, the DMV will check license plates to make sure your choice is not taken.

 Where can I find a free license plate lookup?

 Not all states offer an online license plate lookup, license plate search or license plate owner lookup.
-Please visit our license plate page to see if your state DMV offers this service, a license plate finder, or another alternative to search license plate availability.
+Please visit our special license plate page to see if your state DMV offers this service, a license plate finder, or another alternative to search license plate availability.
 These tools are often helpful when you want to find a license plate number for your custom plate.

 What do I do with my license plates if I sell my vehicle?